canvas-medical/pydian/README.md

 For chained operations, it's pretty common to write a bunch of `lambda` functions.
 While this works, writing these can get verbose and cumbersome (e.g. writing something like `lambda x: x == 1` to check if something equals 1).

-As a convenience, Pydian provides library of partial wrappers that quickly generate 1-input, 1-output functions:
+As a convenience, Pydian provides library of partial wrappers that quickly provide 1-input, 1-output functions:
 ```python
 from pydian import get
 import pydian.partials as P